It was 20 years ago yesterday ...

 As usual, a day late and many, many dollars short.
 But what the hey, I never did get any prizes for being early.

 Spending some time on beautiful Vancouver Island so have been a little out of the loop.
 Visiting old friends tonight and getting pleasantly buzzed on a beautifully balanced meal of sherry, wine and port offsetting lasagna, salad, and fudge and I've already forgotten what all else.
 Said friends have since retired leaving me with the couch to flop on, the last of the port and all of my insomnia.
-So don't expect this one to hang together all that well, it's stream of consciousness and publish, none of this editing shit.
+So don't expect this one to hang together all that well, it's stream of consciousness and publish, none of this "editing" business!

 I had circled Oct.
 15 on my calendar as soon as the schedule came out.
 Gretzky had ended the previous season -- just his tenth in the NHL -- with a staggering 1837 points, just 13 behind the statistical mountain accumulated by Gordie Howe over a still-record 26 NHL seasons.
 Knowing that the Kings were due four visits I knew we had a fighting chance of seeing the big game, but the wrenching truth was it was a 1 in 20 chance and not the 1 in 2 chance we had become accustomed to in this town.
 Being intimately familiar with the Great One's long-established production rate of 2.5 points per game (yes, it's true, and it persisted for many years), I tabbed Game 6 as the one I hoped against hope to see.
 Wouldn't you know it, but that was exactly the game we got!